yasir2000/todolist-blockchain-demo/README.md

 # Ganache : self-hosted image personal Etherium Blockchain network
 # Ganache-CLI:
 # Truffle : framework used to interact with immutable smart contracts inside blockchain
-# Metamask : API used to host accounts and make transactions with Blockchain networks, like Etherium, ..etc
+# Metamask : client API used to host accounts and make transactions with Blockchain networks, like Etherium, ..etc
+# Web3 :
+# Solidity :